michmech/plausibility/README.md

 Let's change the plausibility filter (the `Foods0.gf` concrete grammar) so that it labels sentences as implausible if they have more than one 'very' attached to a `Quality`.
 And while we're at it, let's label things like *very Italian* as implausible too: it is weird to modify adjectives of nationality with 'very'.

-We will add a new field to the linearization type of `Quality` called `canHaveVery`.
-This tells the grammar whether the quality can be modified by 'very' (or its equivalent in other concrete languages).
+We will add a new field to the linearization type of `Quality` called `gradable`.
+This tells the grammar whether the quality can be graded in any way, for example by modifying it with 'very' (or its equivalent in other concrete languages).
 Most qualities have this set to `PTrue` but some, like `Italian`, have it set to `PFalse`.

 ```
 -- cat Quality;
-lincat  Quality = {plausibility : Plausibility; canHaveVery : PBool};
+lincat  Quality = {plausibility : Plausibility; gradable : PBool};

 -- fun Fresh, Warm, Italian, Expensive, Delicious, Boring : Quality;
-lin Fresh = {plausibility = Plausible; canHaveVery = PTrue};
+lin Fresh = {plausibility = Plausible; gradable = PTrue};
-lin Warm = {plausibility = Plausible; canHaveVery = PTrue};
+lin Warm = {plausibility = Plausible; gradable = PTrue};
 ...
-lin Italian = {plausibility = Plausible; canHaveVery = PFalse};
+lin Italian = {plausibility = Plausible; gradable = PFalse};
-lin French = {plausibility = Plausible; canHaveVery = PFalse};
+lin French = {plausibility = Plausible; gradable = PFalse};
 ...
 ```

-When the `Very` function is asked to add 'very' to a quality, it checks whether the quality can have 'very', and takes that into consideration when deciding whether the new quality is plausible or not.
+When the `Very` function is asked to add 'very' to a quality, it checks whether the input quality is gradable, and takes that into consideration when deciding whether the output quality is plausible or not.

 ```
 --  fun Very : Quality -> Quality;
 lin Very quality = {
   -- if the quality is plausible and if it can have very, then the new quality is also plausible:
-  plausibility = case <quality.plausibility, quality.canHaveVery> of {
+  plausibility = case <quality.plausibility, quality.gradable> of {
     <Plausible, PTrue> => Plausible;
     <_, _> => Implausible
   };
-  -- the new quality will already have a very, so it cannot get another very:
+  -- the new quality will have a very, so it becomes ungradable:
-  canHaveVery = PFalse
+  gradable = PFalse
 };
 ```

-The `Very` function also sets the new quality's `canHaveVery` to `PFalse` to make sure that, if any further 'very' is added to it, the result will be implausible.
+Additionally, the `Very` function sets the output quality's `gradable` to `PFalse` to make sure that, if any further 'very' is added to it, the result will be implausible.

 If a quality has the wrong number of 'veries' and is judged implausible, this fact will bubble up the syntax tree and will result in the entire sentence being declared implausible.